 This is the value of the car at the end of your loan or finance agreement.

-Secured loans tend to have lower rates, but if you don’t keep up with the repayments you risk losing whatever it was you used as collateral (eg your car).
+Secured loans tend to have lower rates, but if you don’t keep up with the repayments you risk losing whatever it was you used as collateral (for example, your car).
 See personal loan.

-This is used to describe the length of time you’ll be paying off the finance agreement e.g 18 months.
+This is used to describe the length of time you’ll be paying off the finance agreement.
+For example, 18 months.

 This is the total amount, including the loan, total cost of credit, interest and fees, which you’ll repay the lender.

 Unsecured loans are when you don’t have to offer up any kind of collateral in order to get the money.
 This means less risk to you, but higher interest rates.
-See personal loan.
+See personal loans.

 The interest rate isn’t fixed and can change across the term length due to fluctuations in the market.